MegaGuyRy/yellow_taxi_data_analysis/README.md

 ```

 ### Results
-The predictive model I created reached an mean squared error rate of $1.50 when predicitng the average fair price.
+The predictive model reached a Mean Absolute Error (MAE) of $1.50 when predicting average fare.
 Below shows a series of test used to validate where circles are the actual average fair and x's are the predicted value.
 ![preditions_vs_actual_data](https://github.com/user-attachments/assets/139f0980-1588-4173-93e1-b5c8f05f5f8e)

 Below is a graph of data represening the use of this function for all 168 combinations of weekdays and hours